masterkoppa/Mastermind/README.md

-README:
+README
 =======
 This is the private repository for the development of the Masterming SE362 Group Project.

 The lastest version of the UML Design is located [here](http://www.lucidchart.com/publicSegments/view/4f6e3b96-4860-4556-af9e-7c9b0a7c4e63/image.pdf) or in the lucid chart account.

-Setup Instructions:
+Setup Instructions
 ==================

-Getting Familiar with the Repository:
+Getting Familiar with the Repository
 ------------------------------------

 The repository has the following structure: